-Kerry Benjoe is a journalist with CBC Saskatchewan.
+Kerry Benjoe is a journalist who joined the CBC Saskatchewan team from 2020-2021.
 She is Saulteaux/Dakota/Cree and is from Muscowpetung Saulteaux Nation.

 Latest from Kerry Benjoe

 'I tried to be tough,' says survivor of Marieval Indian Residential School sharing her story for 1st time

 Marieval Residential School survivor Phyllis Kretschmer says she was taken from her happy home and sent to a cold place devoid of any heart or actual education.
 With almost all the people she knew from Marieval gone, she's sharing her story for the first time so what happened there isn't forgotten.

 Saskatchewan loses premier Saulteaux language teacher Margaret Cote